 Young children are active learners and they learn through their play.
 Play is crucial to the young child as it provides many of the experiences necessary for the child’s healthy intellectual, physical, emotional and social development.
 It allows the child freedom to explore and make sense of his or her ever-changing world, to solve problems, to set new challenges and to follow their natural curiosity.

-In addition to play based activities our Reception pupils take part in a structured interactive phonics programme, Read Write Inc, to rapidly develop early literacy skills.
+In addition to play based activities our Reception pupils take part in a structured interactive phonics programme, Read Write Inc, to rapidly develop early literacy skills and follow White Rose maths to help develop and embed the key numeracy principles.
 As the year progresses, Reception children are involved in more structured activities as they start to work towards a Literacy and Numeracy lesson in preparation for Key Stage 1.

 Our outdoor play area provides a safe environment for a range of learning opportunities.
 The outdoor curriculum is an extension of the indoor one and forms an integral part of the daily routine.
-We have a safe, enclosed play area for our Foundation Stage children which includes a zone for wheeled vehicles, a sand pit, play house, flower bed and a shed in which numerous resources are kept.
+We have a safe, enclosed play area for our Foundation Stage children which includes a zone for wheeled vehicles, a sand pit, mud-kitchen, digging pit and small sheds containing other resources for construction, water, gardening and mark-making.
 Both Nursery and Reception children spend some time outside each day.
 We also explore and make use of the rest of the school grounds, including the play facilities on our field, as well as taking children out in to the local community to visit places such as the local library and fire station and to woods and fields.
+Every child in the school also takes part in a weekly two-hour Forest Schools session with qualified leaders on the school site.